zaiste/zaiste.net/content/programming/typescript/howtos/howto-convert-expand-paths-typescript.md

 +++
+title = "How To Convert / Expand Paths in TypeScript"
 +++
-# How To Convert / Expand Paths in TypeScript

 The `baseUrl` compiler option in TypeScript allows you to define import paths relative to the path defined using that option: